Immigration In America

 Albert Einstein fled Nazi Germany and found refuge in the United States.

-His work helped change modern science.
+His work helped shape modern science.

-And he was only one of many.
+And he was only one of many

 But systems don’t change unless people ask for it.

-A functioning immigration system must enforce the law
+A functioning immigration system must:

 This just makes sense.